Spanish for Business (FLS3630)

 - 8. Make progress through developing skills of self-study and application and develop an awareness of and sensitivity to a foreign business culture.

-The module covers the following grammar and topics (please note that this list is only indicative):
+The module covers the following grammar and topics:

 Learning activities and teaching methods (given in hours of study time)